 One employment option for Physics majors is graduate school.
-You can attend graduate school in Physics or any one of a number of subfields in Physics.
-You can attend graduate school in other disciplines too.
-Many of our majors have gone on to study Physics in graduate school.
-Some of our recent grads have found themselves at excellent schools such as the University of Illinois at Urbana-Champaign, Washington University, University of Chicago and Michigan State University.
-Other graduates have gone on to study different topics such as meteorology and geology.
+You can attend graduate school in Physics or any number of subfields in Physics.
+You can attend graduate school in other disciplines as well.
+Many of our graduates have gone on to study Physics in graduate school.
+Some of our recent grads have found themselves at excellent schools such as the University of Illinois at Urbana Champaign, Washington University, University of Chicago and Michigan State University while others have gone on to study other topics such as Meteorology and Geology.

-It is never too late to start planning for graduate school.
-Good grades are important to make yourself a promising candidate.
-Undergraduate research with a faculty member is also something that should be a part of your package.
-Presentations at a regional or national meeting are always a good thing and a publication in a journal is a great way to set yourself apart from the competition.
-Leadership roles, professional societies, honorary societies, and academic awards are all good things to strive for during your undergraduate career.
+It is never too late to initiate planning for graduate school.
+Good grades are important to establish yourself as a promising candidate.
+Research with a faculty member is something that should be a part of your package.
+Presentations at a regional or national meeting are always a good thing and publication in a journal is a great way to set yourself apart from the competition.
+Leadership roles, professional societies, honorary societies, and academic awards are all excellent goals to strive for during your undergraduate career.

-Most graduate schools offer teaching assistantships (TA) or research assistantships (RA) to students.
-The TA and RA pays for tuition and living expenses.
-Typically, graduate schools offer a TA or an RA only to students that have been accepted for admissions.
+Most graduate schools offer Teaching Assistantships (TA) or Research Assistantships (RA) to students.
+The TA and RA pay for tuition and living expenses.
+Typically, graduate schools offer a TA or an RA only to students that are admitted.
 A TA or an RA comes with some responsibility, usually about 20 hours per week is expected.
 Teaching in a lab or problem session is common for a TA while an RA often begins the research that will eventually become their thesis topic.

 A third type of funding for graduate school is the fellowship which usually comes with no teaching or research responsibilities.
 Some graduate schools offer fellowships to select students.
-There are national organizations that also offer fellowships and those can be used anywhere.
-You will need to apply for fellowships and the following links will start you on that process:
+There are national organizations that also offer fellowships that can be used anywhere.
+One needs to apply for fellowships and the following links will start you on that process.